shlok1582/shlok1582.github.io/aboutme.md

 I bring a mix of technical expertise and leadership skills to the table.
 With my background, I'm confident in taking roles that require both in-depth knowledge and the ability to guide a team towards success.

-Schedule a 30min discussion with me using this link: https://calendly.com/shlok15/30min
+Schedule a 30min discussion with me using this link: [1:1 with Shlok](https://calendly.com/shlok15/30min)